digitaltwinconsortium/ManufacturingOntologies/README.md

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fdigitaltwinconsortium%2FManufacturingOntologies%2Fmain%2FDeployment%2Farm.json" data-linktype="external"><img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true" alt="Visualize" data-linktype="external"></a>

-Once the deployment is complete, log in to the deployed Windows VM via Remote Desktop (Connect -> Download RDP file in the Azure Portal), using the credentials you provided during deployment and download and **install Docker Desktop** from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
-After installation and a required system restart, accept the license terms and install the WSL2 Linux kernel by following the instructions.
-Then restart one more time, verify that Docker Desktop is running in the Windows System Tray and enable Kubernetes under Settings -> Kubernetes -> Enable Kubernetes -> Apply & restart.
+Once the deployment is complete, follow these steps to finish configuring the simulation.

+1. Connect to the deployed Windows VM with an RDP (remote desktop) connection.
+You can download the RDP file in the [Azure portal](https://portal.azure.com) page for the VM, under the **Connect** options.
+Sign in using the credentials you provided during deployment.
+1. Inside the VM, navigate in a browser to the [Docker Desktop page](https://www.docker.com/products/docker-desktop).
+Download and install the Docker Desktop, including the Windows Subsystem for Linux (WSL) integration.
+1. After installation, the VM will need to restart.
+Log back in after the restart.
+1. Follow the instructions in the VM to accept the Docker Desktop license terms and install the WSL Linux kernel.
+1. Restart the VM one more time and log back in after the restart.
+1. In the VM, verify that Docker Desktop is running in the Windows System Tray.
+Enable Kubernetes under **Settings**, **Kubernetes**, **Enable Kubernetes**, and **Apply & restart**.

 <img src="Docs/Kubernetes.png" alt="Kubernetes" width="900" />